 If you are unsure about which subjects to choose, don't be afraid to ask for help from:

 - your school Careers Advisor and/or Pathway Planning Officer;

 - teachers; or

-- check out websites, such as My future, Australian Government job guide and My Skills.
+- check out websites, such as My future, Good Careers Guide and My Skills.

 What programs are available for High Achieving students?

 The University of Tasmania runs a High Achiever Program (HAP) to enable academically-able Tasmanian senior secondary school students to enrol in university subjects in order to complement and extend their TCE or IB studies.
 For more information, see the High Achiever Program.